BrajamohanDas-afk/React-Js/React-course-me/React-Basic/react-basic.md

 ### Event Object
 - Event is an object.
 - `event.target.value`: Gives us the value of the element that we are typing in.
+  - `event.` — the event object triggered by user interaction (e.g., typing, clicking)
+  - `target.` — the DOM element that triggered the event
+  - `value` — the current content/value of that input element

 ---